Telios-org/telios-docs/telios/docs/email.md

 :::note

 Encrypted emails are only stored on the Mailserver's drive for 30 days.
-If the account has maxed out their storage limit, the Mailserver will remove the oldest emails to make room for new messages.
+If the account has maxed out its storage limit, the mail server will remove the oldest emails to make room for new messages.

 :::

 ## Sending Emails
 Sending emails to external mailboxes is fairly straightforward.
 The email JSON is sent to the API server in plain text and uses SMTP to deliver the message to Bob's external mailbox.
 These emails only pass through the API and Mailserver to deliver Bob's email and are never logged or stored.

-External mailboxes that do not support end-to-end ecryption, will have to be sent in plain text to be delivered.
-We do everything on our end to ensure as much privacy as possible, but it should be noted these types of emails will not be encrypted when delivered to their recipient(s), or when they're passing through our servers.
+External mailboxes that do not support end-to-end encryption will have to be sent in plain text to be delivered.
+We do everything on our end to ensure as much privacy as possible, but it should be noted these types of emails will not be encrypted when delivered to their recipient(s) or when they're passing through our servers.

 ![](../static/img/Sending_External_Emails.svg)